Working with Solar Return charts

 • Pluto: Power, control, extremes, intense experiences, jealousy, extreme wealth, law enforcement

 Finally, make note of the Sun’s transits through the Solar Return chart.
-For instance, my Solar Return chart for 2019 in San Diego has the Moon at 18.43 degrees of Libra.
+For instance, my Solar Return chart for 2019 in San Diego has the Moon at 18º43′ degrees of Libra.
 Checking my ephemeris, I see that the transiting Sun will reach that degree on October 12, 2019.
 That’s a day when matters related to the Moon, including home, health, emotional well-being, relationships with women and with the public, will be particularly emphasized for me.

 2. What planet rules the Solar Return Ascendant?

 The placement of this planet and its transits (including retrograde periods) throughout the year are usually very descriptive of what drives you this year.
 In my 2019 Solar Return, Mars rules the Ascendant and is placed very prominently on the 10th house cusp.
 I know I’ll be feeling especially driven to achieve career goals this year and may find myself in a position of having to defend my authority or reputation!
 I can also track the transits of Mars through the year (it will reach 19 deg.
 Aries by my next Solar Return) to find out what parts of the chart are activated through the year.
+Also – check the HOUSE of your birth chart where the Solar Return Ascendant’s exact degree and sign falls; that will be a very sensitive degree throughout the year, and that house’s matters will be especially important.

 3. Are there planets close to the angles of the Solar Return chart?